zjkuang/i18next-wizard/README.md

 Note that
 ```
-For languages in which a noun has different forms for singular and plural, (e.g. in English the word "book" has its singular form "book" and plural form "books",) define `zero`, `one`, `other` for each case.
+ - For languages (such as English) in which a noun has different forms for singular and plural, (e.g. "book" and "books",) define `zero`, `one`, `other` for each case.

-For languages (such as Chinese) in which a noun has the same form for singular and plural, define `zeor` and `pluraless` for each case.
+ - For languages (such as Chinese) in which a noun has the same form for singular and plural, define `zeor` and `pluraless` for each case.
 ```

 Now suppose I have saved this statements.yaml file in `$APP_ROOT/src/assets/strings/yaml`.